What is retrenchment?

 - Mergers and acquisitions: Retrenchment may be necessary in the case of mergers and acquisitions to eliminate duplicate positions and streamline the organization.

-What is the Process of Retrenchment?
+What is the process of retrenchment?

 The process of Retrenchment typically involves the following steps: